 Edema mainly occurs through two underlying mechanisms.

 Firstly, fluid from the capillaries may move or leak into the interstitial space.
-This is usually caused by alteration in pressure conditions (increased pressure) within the capillaries and increased capillary permeability.
+This is usually caused by an alteration in pressure conditions (increased pressure) within the capillaries and increased capillary permeability.

 The capillaries are the smallest blood vessels.
 They are localized between the arteries and the veins and connect these two parts of the circulatory system.
 They serve to distribute oxygenated blood from arteries to the tissues and to transport blood from the tissues back into the veins.